ZorkJ/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.hkubs.hku.hk/people/lei-huang/

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome!
-I am a Ph.D.
-Candidate in Finance at the University of Hong Kong.
-My research interest lies in Fintech, Social Network and Climate Finance.
+My research interest lies in Fintech and Climate Finance.
-Email: hlei123@connect.hku.hk

 # Interests to show in About widget
 interests: